 “for groundbreaking work in atomic physics of hydrogenic systems, including research on the hydrogen maser, Rydberg atoms and Bose-Einstein condensation.”

-Professor Daniel Kleppner has, over the last 45 years, made fundamental contributions to atomic physics and quantum optics, mainly using hydrogen and hydrogen-like atoms.
+Professor Daniel Kleppner has made fundamental contributions to atomic physics and quantum optics, mainly using hydrogen and hydrogen-like atoms.
 He built new devices, performed spectroscopic tests of extreme precision and investigated novel quantum phenomena.

 In 1960, along with Norman Ramsey, he developed the Hydrogen maser, later used as an atomic clock of unprecedented stability.
 Applications of this early work range from coordination of radio-signals in long base-line radio astronomy, to satellite-based global positioning systems.